hsh2001/apple-dark-mode/README.en.md

 updateForDarkModeChange();
 ```

-You can succeed in supporting Dark Mode by applying the following code:
+You can succeed to support Dark Mode by applying the following code:

 ```css
 @media (prefers-color-scheme: dark) {